Dashboard

 Let's look at an example email to help illustrate how a hidden text email preheader works:

-If you’re sending email using DailyStory, the email preheader is easily set when drafting or editing an email.
+If you are sending email using DailyStory, the email preheader is easily set when drafting or editing an email – no manual HTML required.

-Now that you know how to control the preview text using hidden HTML, let’s quickly talk about writing an effective preheader.
+Now that you know how to control the preview text, let's talk about writing an effective preheader.

 Write good copy for your preview

-Setting an effective preheader can make your email stand out in the inbox.
-Or, at the very least, clearly communicate the purpose of the email.
+A good preheader makes your email stand out in the inbox, or at the very least clearly communicates the purpose of the email.

-The example shown above for the Toyota tire sales event is a great example.
-Because the combined subject plus preheader text is written as a single statement:
+The Toyota tire sales event above is a great example.
+The combined subject plus preheader text reads as a single statement:

 Rob, The Tire Savings Event is Here – Buy 3 Tires, Get the 4th for $1 – Visit during the Month of April for this Great Deal

 This message is personalized, has a clear value proposition, and has a clear call to action.
-All before we even open the email.
+All before the email is even opened.

-Below is a screenshot of an email sent out daily by the Wall Street Journal.
-And unfortunately, it is a perfect example of where a hidden email preheader would be beneficial:
+Here is what you are leaving on the table when you do not set a preheader.
+Below is a screenshot of an email sent daily by the Wall Street Journal – a perfect example of where a hidden preheader would clean up a messy inbox appearance:

 The preview text is clearly being built off of the first text in the email: